What Happened On This Day September 26 In F1 History?

 2021

-The 2021 Russian Grand Prix marked the tenth running of the event and the eighth and final race held at the Sochi Autodrom.
+The 2021 Russian Grand Prix was the tenth running of the event and the eighth and final race held at the Sochi Autodrom.

 McLaren’s Lando Norris secured pole position and led most of the race.
 However, he lost the lead after opting not to switch to intermediate tyres as weather conditions worsened.
 The race was ultimately won by MercedesLewis Hamilton, who became the first driver in Formula 1 history to achieve 100 Grand Prix victories.
 Max Verstappen finished second with Red Bull, with Carlos Sainz taking third for Ferrari.
 Hamilton’s win also allowed him to reclaim the championship lead from Verstappen.